- President, CanAdapt Solutions Inc.

 - PDF/UA WCAG sub-team: One of 3 WCAG members forming a subgroup that provided mapping report on similarities and differences between PDF/UA and WCAG.

-- Bayer Pharmaceuticals: Lead accessibility advisor for Canadian web properties, including WCAG auditing, training, coaching.
-Also US product site.
-(2015 – ongoing)
+- Bayer - Science for a better life (US/Canada/Global): Lead accessibility advisor for all Canadian web properties, including WCAG auditing, training, coaching.
+Accessibility advisor for worldwide agriculture sites and accessibility for web design patterns.
+Accessibility auditor for select US product sites (2015 – ongoing).

-- Treasury Board Secretariat: Lead advisor to the Government of Canada on WCAG 2.0, integration and rollout of the WCAG 2 component of the Common Look & Feel (CLF 2), including evaluation of WCAG 2.0 automated testing tools, survey of WCAG 2.0 rule set.
+- Treasury Board Secretariat: Lead advisor to the Government of Canada on WCAG 2.0, integration and rollout of the WCAG 2 component of the GOC Web Standard, including evaluation of WCAG 2.0 automated testing tools, survey of WCAG 2.0 rule set.
 (Mar. – Nov.
 2011)

 - Canadian Broadcasting Corporation (CBC): Provided WCAG coaching to Accessibility Director, 40 developers, 20 Graphic Designers, 10 Interaction Designers, senior management and project managers (Feb. – Mar.
 2015)